fungos/blog/content/rust-windows-vscode.md

 I also believe that this setup is already better than current C or C++ (take it with a grain of salt anyway), first because of Cargo, but also due the recent improvements with [Rust Language Server (RLS)](https://github.com/rust-lang-nursery/rls) and in part due to Rust use of LLVM and the compatibility with C ABI, it can piggyback on C/C++ tools like GDB, Valgrind, profilers and lots more.

-This makes setting up projects, developing and debugging a breeze if compared to C/C++, even if compared with Visual Studio and Visual Assist.
+This simplifies project setup, development, and debugging if compared to C/C++, even if compared with Visual Studio and Visual Assist.
 Only Debugging is not as clean as debugging C code, its more like an equivalent of debugging a heavy STL C++ code base and some people may find this hard.

-I hope this may be helpfull in some way to these getting started with Rust on Windows.
+I hope this may be helpful in some way to these getting started with Rust on Windows.

 > Note: My background is with C and C++, so I tend to compare things with these languages and probably use terminology from this background.